Standard Deduction

 Benefit of Itemized Deductions over the Standard Deduction

-Since anyone can claim the standard deduction, the benefit of claiming itemized deductions is limited to the amount that exceeds the standard deduction:
+Since anyone can claim the standard deduction, the benefit of claiming itemized deductions is limited to the amount exceeding the standard deduction:

-The apportioned benefit of any given itemized deduction can be calculated by the following formula:
+The apportioned benefit of any given itemized deduction can be calculated by this formula:

 Example: The Apportioned Benefit of Claiming a Particular Itemized Deduction over Claiming the Standard Deduction